 Dr. Jonathan PetersonInterim Dean for Natural and Applied Sciences

-Jonathan (Jon) Peterson graduated from Hope College in 1984 and returned ten years later as the first assistant professor of environmental science in the college’s history.
+Jonathan (Jon) Peterson graduated from Hope College in 1984 and returned 10 years later as the first assistant professor of environmental science in the college’s history.
 In between, Jon earned his Ph.D. and worked for Amoco Production Company as an exploration and development geologist, and at Amoco Oil Company as a groundwater remediation coordinator.
+Jon served as chairperson for the Department of Geological and Environmental Sciences from 2001 to 2007 and was appointed to the position of interim dean for the Natural and Applied Sciences Division in the fall of 2020.

-The geology and environmental science courses Jon teaches at Hope include Planet Earth, Earth Environmental Systems, Hydrogeology, Mineralogy, Petrology, Petroleum Geology, Regional Geology of Arizona, Laboratory Methods in Environmental Science, Advanced Environmental Seminar, and Environmental Public Policy.
-He also teaches a first-year seminar called All that Glitters is Not Gold, and a senior seminar entitled George Washington and the Presidential Role Model.
+The geology and environmental science courses Jon has taught at Hope include Planet Earth, Earth Environmental Systems, Hydrogeology, Mineralogy, Petrology, Petroleum Geology, Regional Geology of Arizona, Laboratory Methods in Environmental Science, Advanced Environmental Seminar, and Environmental Public Policy.
+He has also led a first-year seminar called All that Glitters is Not Gold, and a senior seminar entitled George Washington and the Presidential Role Model.

 Areas of Expertise